pambalos/npi-enrichment-script/README.md

   - The second is to add a run option which checks if all the npi_numbers have been fetched properly for the day, then fetch any missing ones (maybe from script failures caused by machine outages or anything else)
   - A third is to add the option to input any of the CONFIG_VARIABLES at run time, to offer greater flexibility and ease of use when running the script remotely from some management system.
 - Another improvement that could be made is to add a locking mechanism to handle the writing of the files, for asynchronously managed writes (I may actually do this anyway just for fun...)

+## Lessons Learnt
+- My initial prediction that I would be able to see the performance trade-off with async writes turned out to be wrong.
+I think there are a numer of reasons for this;
+  - I think that the thread-to-file ratio isn't high enough to see a significant difference in performance.
+If there were more threads and fewer files, I think we would see a bit of a difference.
+- Initially I ran into some trouble with the mutex Locks, but that was because I had accidentally imported the multiprocessing library instead of the threading library, so I know I need to be careful with that in the future.
+- Greater concurrency seems to be the way to go, and definitely has all the advantages in regard to performance, but when implemented, it should to be done carefully and thoughtfully, and ideally, with a ton of performance testing!